MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 The My Job Queue part also lets you cancel a document posting.

 > [!TIP]
-> Another useful feature is the **Job Queue Tasks** part on your home page.
-The part makes it easy to monitor job queue entries based on their status.
-To learn more, go to [The Job Queue Tasks part](#the-job-queue-tasks-part).
+> Another useful feature is the **Job Queue Tasks** cue on your home page.
+The cue makes it easy to monitor job queue entries based on their status.
+To learn more, go to [The Job Queue Tasks cue](#the-job-queue-tasks-cue).

 ### To view an error from the My Job Queue part

 1. On an entry with the status **Error**, choose the **Show Error** action.
 2. Review the error message and fix the problem.

-## The Job Queue Tasks part
+## The Job Queue Tasks cue

-The **Job Queue Tasks** part on your home page makes it easy to keep an eye on your job queue entries.
-The part shows tiles for three statuses:
+The **Job Queue Tasks** cue on your home page makes it easy to keep an eye on your job queue entries.
+The cue shows tiles for three statuses:

 * Tasks Failed: These tasks need attention.
+Tasks display in this tile after they exceed the maximum number of attempts to run that you specified for the job queue entry.
+To learn more, go to [Handle job queue entry issues](#handle-job-queue-entry-issues).
 * Tasks in Process: These tasks are running.
 * Tasks in Queue: These tasks are waiting their turn.

-You can configure the **Job Queue Tasks** part by choosing **Set Up Cues**.
-You can specify thresholds that control the color of each tile so it's easy to know when one needs attention.
-Use the **Threshold 1** and **Threshold 2** fields to specify ranges for each status.
-Use the **Low Range Style**, **Middle Range Style**, and **High Range Style** fields to specify the color for tiles when its number of job queue entries is below, within, or above the threshold range.
-From low to high, businesses typically use green, yellow, and red.
+You can configure the **Job Queue Tasks** cue to use color indicators, so it's easy to know when job queue entries need attention.
+To learn more about color indicators for cues, go to [Set Up a Colored Indicator on Cues for the Company or Individual Users](admin-how-set-up-colored-indicator-on-cues.md).

 ## Handle job queue entry issues